buhund/linux-macbook-setup/amdgpu.md

 **Before beninning, I would urge you to backup your files, in case something goes awry.
 At least, that's my gut reaction when doing something with boot or kernel stuff.
 Better safe than sorry** ¯\\\_(ツ)\_/¯

-Use `sudo lshw -c video` to check what driver you're using
+Use `sudo lshw -c video` to check what driver you're using:

     *-display
     description: VGA compatible controller